 Portugal Golden Visa Program is one of the most popular and successful programs around.
-Understandably, when government announced that there will be some changes to the program, there have been many speculations in the media.
-It was even feared that the program will be cancelled altogether.
+Understandably, when the government announced that there will be some changes to the program, there have been many speculations in the media.
+It was even feared that the program will be canceled altogether.
 However, the fact of the matter is that there will not be any changes until 2021.

 What Will Change?